lpmagnuson/EZProxy-Alma-Authentication/readme.md

 ##Installation

 Clone repository onto a web server that supports PHP.
+Include ezticket.php and functions.php in the same directory as ezalma.php.
+You don't need the sample_response.txt file, that's just there to show you what the response from the Alma API looks like.

 ##Configuration

 Copy and rename config.sample.php to config.php and fill in required values.
+Customize HTML / CSS in ezalma.php for desired look and feel of login form.

 ##Deploy